-- Early in May, we reported about several fake Iron Man 3 streaming sites sprouted across the web employing social media – in this case, Tumblr and Facebook – to spread their baits.
-Such social engineering tactics continue to work because summer flicks like Iron Man appeal to users and can be effective social engineering lures.
+- Early in May, we reported about several fake Iron Man 3 streaming sites sprouting across the web employing social media – in this case, Tumblr and Facebook – to spread their baits.
+Such social engineering tactics continue to work because these summer flicks appeal to users.

-- Because of their increasing popularity, it is not a surprise to see scams for mobile platform.
-Just this month, we noted the fake free Instagram followers ruse, which in the end leads users to download a mobile malware capable of gathering and selling data stolen from the infected device.
+- Because of their increasing popularity, it’s not a surprise to see scams for mobile platform.
+Just this month, we noted the fake free Instagram followers ruse, which in the end leads users to download a malware that gathers and sells the data stolen from the infected device.

-- Recently, we also saw how mobile ads in Android apps actually led to scam sites aimed at defrauding users and stealing their money.
+- We also saw how mobile ads in Android apps led to scam sites aimed at defrauding users and stealing their money.
 Although the incident was limited to Chinese users, it’s highly plausible similar attacks could occur in other parts of the world.

 But the immediate question that comes to mind is how big web threats are.
 In our infographic, Are You Safe Online?, we provide an overview of the current threat landscape vis-à-vis the boom in contemporary online engagement.
 Based on this, we noticed a direct correlation between the two: the more we do things online, the more threats are likely to materialize.

 The upside to all this is that we see more software vendors, social media sites and organizations offering added and improved security measures.
 But as commendable as these developments are, users must also do their share.